Updated: 5 days ago

 Before I listed the property for sale I asked three local real estate agents to come around and talk about the place.
 One of the topics I raised was re-painting the house.
-All three said to leave the place as it was, otherwise I risked choosing colours that put people off the property … let the buyers choose the colour scheme they said.
+All three said to leave the place as it was, otherwise I risked choosing colors that put people off the property … let the buyers choose their own color scheme they said.

-Anyway, on this occasion I took a different approach and had the southern end of the house painted to test one alternative colour scheme (see the picture provided below).
-These colours are Dulux 'Antique White', Dulux 'Chalk USA', Dulux Bronze Fig, Dulux 'Woodland Grey', and Colourbond 'Cove' (half pigment strength).
+Instead I decided to leave the roof alone for now and to just to paint part of the house to test one potential color scheme (see the pictures provided below).
+These colors are Dulux 'Antique White', Dulux 'Chalk USA', Dulux Bronze Fig, Dulux 'Woodland Grey', and Colourbond 'Cove' (half pigment strength).

-What do you think?
+So what do you think?
 Where to next?
-Leave it or do it?
-And if so, what colour should we change the roof to?
+Leave it for new owners to arrive at their own color scheme or do it now?
+And if so, what color/colors should we select?